Sewer socialism

-Sewer socialism refers to the American socialist movement that centered in Milwaukee, Wisconsin, from around 1892 to 1960.
-The moniker was coined by Morris Hillquit at the 1932 Milwaukee convention of the Socialist Party of America as a commentary on the Milwaukee socialists and their perpetual boasting about the excellent public sewer system in the city.
+Sewer socialism was an American socialist movement that centered in Milwaukee, Wisconsin, from around 1892 to 1960.
+The moniker was coined by Morris Hillquit at the 1932 Milwaukee convention of the Socialist Party of America and was intended as a pejorative, commenting on the Milwaukee socialists and their perpetual boasting about the excellent public sewer system in the city.
+However, the term has grown to have a more complimentary and even aspirational meaning.
+It has become synonymous with pragmatic socialist policies of building public infrastructure, expanding public programs, cutting waste, and committing to efficient, functional government.

+Modern day socialists have evoked sewer socialism and the legacy of the Milwaukee socialists when describing their political projects and strategies.
+New York City Mayor Zohran Mamdani, a democratic socialist, has referred to this modern approach as "pothole politics".

 Background

-With the creation of the Socialist Party of America, this group formed the core of an element that favored reformism rather than revolution, de-emphasizing social theory and revolutionary rhetoric in favor of honest government and efforts to improve public health.
+With the creation of the Socialist Party of America, Sewer Socialists formed the core of an element that favored reformism rather than revolution, de-emphasizing social theory and revolutionary rhetoric in favor of creating honest government and implementing social works to improve public health.
+Milwaukee's socialist party was heavily influenced by the Turners, a progressive German-American gymnastic movement which began in the mid 19th-century.
+Although centered on physical fitness, Turners promoted liberal, intellectual political engagement.
 The sewer socialists fought to clean up what they saw as "the dirty and polluted legacy of the Industrial Revolution", cleaning up neighborhoods and factories with new sanitation systems, city-owned water and power systems and improved education.
 This approach is sometimes called "constructive socialism".
 The movement has its origins in the organization of the Social Democratic Party, a precursor to the Socialist Party of America.
 Even before the creation of the Social Democratic Party, Milwaukee had elected socialist millwright Henry Smith (who had been elected to the legislature under the "Socialist" label) to Congress on the Union Labor ticket in 1886.